-classic gunfighter holsters hand made by the last best west
+classic gunfighter and service holsters hand made by the last best west

 The Tom Threepersons Story

 If you are unfamiliar with the Tom Threepersons story, it is one of the most confusing and convoluted in the history of the old west.
 Also one of the most fascinating.
 Because there were two Tom Three Persons who made their names in the North American west in the decades following the turn of the 20th century.
 One was a Blood/Blackfoot Indian, Tom Three Persons, born in Standoff, Alberta, Canada, in August 1888.
 And the other was a Cherokee Indian, Tom Threepersons, born in the Oklahoma Territory, USA, on July 22 1889.

 Although the two men spell their names differently, the confusion comes when “Cherokee” Tom, his family, and the family of his friend Bill White move into the Calgary area sometime after 1900.
 This closeness to each other helped the lines of history to blur, and some historians have even combined the 2 men into one larger than life personality.